 UNSW x SYDNEY SCIENCE FESTIVAL

-Talks, tours and events revealing the science that blows your mind from an unexpected method to measure dark matter to the science of evil.
+UNSW x Sydney Science Festival includes talks, tours and events that will reveal the science that blows your mind – from an unexpected method to measure dark matter to the feminist history of the internet.
 The full program of events will be available from 17 June.

 Gerald Westheimer Lectureship